Kavya-24/Snippets/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works.
 - [ ] New and existing unit tests pass locally with my changes.
 - [ ] Any dependent changes have been merged and published in downstream modules.
+- [ ] Necessary documentation changes done
+- [ ] I have added the file in the correct directory

 # Screenshots / Video: